aritraroy/RxMagneto/README.md

 ### App Updates

 This is a common problem for many developers wanting to check if their users are using the latest version of the app available on Play Store or not.
-With RxMagneto, you can get it done with just a single line of code and no hassle.
+With RxMagneto, you can get it done with just a single line of code and zero hassle.

 ### Recent Changelog